 If you live a long way from both a telephone exchange and a green roadside cabinet, it might be the only feasible option for getting online where you live.

 In locations where alternatives like fibre optic or ADSL are available, it’s unlikely to be the most cost-effective or practical solution though.
+Providers such as Gigaclear specialise in delivering superfast broadband to rural areas.

 To get satellite broadband you’ll need to have a provider install a satellite dish at your home, rather like you would for satellite television.